Curriculum Consulting

 Including the alignment of curriculum documents (scope and sequence, unit plans), the alignment of formative and summative assessments (unit, grade-level, benchmark assessments), and instructional visits (virtual and in-person) to gauge standards-aligned instruction

-Strengthening the Equity of Services Provided to Vulnerable Learners and Their Families
+Strengthening the Equity of Services Provided to Diverse Learners and Their Families

 Coaching school and district administrators to lead instruction for improved outcomes, coaching teachers to strengthen instruction to increase accessibility, engagement and outcomes